Topology of Discrete Quantum Feedback Control: Feedback control with symmetry

 The remaining symmetry classes include $K$ symmetry with $\eta_K=-1$.
 To implement this symmetry, we consider a system with spin ($\sigma=\up,\down$), orbit ($\ell=s,p$), and sublattice ($a=A,B$) degrees of freedom.
 We perform a two-point measurement described by measurement operators

-We note that these measurement operators make the spin degrees of freedom unaltered.
+We note that these measurement operators do not alter the spin degrees of freedom.
 We assume that feedback Hamiltonians conserve the magnetization.
 Then, a CPTP map for feedback control with a two-point measurement is given by the form \eqref{eq_2PM_addFB}, where the measurement outcomes are labeled by $m_n=(\vec{j}_n,a_n,\ell_n)\ (n=1,2)$.
 The truncated Bloch matrix is obtained in a manner similar to that in Sec.~\ref{sec_QND}.

 We impose $K$ symmetry with $\eta_K=-1$ on the truncated Bloch matrix as

 where $\tau_y$ is the Pauli matrix for the orbital degrees of freedom.
 This symmetry is equivalent to the conditions

 where